owendewing/The-AI-Engineer-Challenge/README.md

 <details>
   <summary>🚀 Deploying Your First LLM-powered Application with Vercel</summary>

+🎉 **Great News!** This application is now fully configured for Vercel deployment!
+Both the frontend and backend are set up to work seamlessly together on Vercel's platform.

+### Quick Deploy Steps:

 1. Ensure you have signed into [Vercel](https://vercel.com/) with your GitHub account.

 2. Ensure you have `npm` (this may have been installed in the previous vibe-coding step!) - if you need help with that, ask Cursor!